Americans waste almost as much food as they eat.

 More than 40 percent of food that is grown, processed, packaged and shipped ends up uneaten, and in many cases dumped in the landfill, according to the Natural Resources Defense Council (NRDC).
 That translates to $165 billion in wasted food per year in the United States.
 Additionally, U.S. production of uneaten food wastes 25 percent of fresh water and results in 23 percent of methane emissions.

 Some of that food waste happens on a large commercial scale.
 But most households waste more food than they realize.
-To help your family, here are 10 ways to reduce food waste that should save you money, help people in your community, enrich your garden soil, preserve fresh harvests and even feed local farm animals.
+To help your family, here are a dozen ways to reduce food waste that can save you money, help people in your community, enrich your garden soil, preserve fresh harvests and even feed local farm animals.

 - Start small

 You can save food and lose extra weight by reducing portion sizes on your plate.
 According to the NRDC, a significant contributor to food waste is super-sized servings that can be two to eight times larger than the standard recommendation for a healthy diet.
 This can be most noticeable at restaurants, where you may not know the portion sizes when ordering.
 Ask your server about sizes and consider sharing an entrée.
-If eating at a buffet, only take what you know you can eat.
 If you find you have over-ordered, have a reusable container handy to take extra food home.
 Not only do you save food, you also prevent another disposable container from entering the waste stream.

 - Eat what you buy

 Buy food that will be eaten, frozen or prepared before spoiling.
 People sometimes buy more food on sale than they can finish.
 Also, occasionally check dates printed on boxed or canned foods in your cabinet or pantry, and use the foods with an earlier date first.